fractal-analytics-platform/fractal-tasks-core/docs/tables.md

   rectangular grid of smaller ROIs.
 This may correspond to original FOVs, or it may simply be useful for applying downstream processing to smaller arrays and avoid large memory requirements.

+ROI tables are also used and updated during image processing, e.g as in:

+* FOV ROI tables may undergo transformations during processing, e.g. FOV ROIs may be shifted to avoid overlaps; in this case, we use the optional columns `x_micrometer_original` and `y_micrometer_original` to store the values before the transformation.
+* FOV ROI tables are also used to store information on the registration of multiplexing cycles, via the `translation_x`, `translation_y` and `translation_z` optional columns.
+* Several tasks in `fractal-tasks-core` take an existing ROI table as an input and then loop over the ROIs defined in the table.
+This makes the task more flexible, as it can be used to process e.g. a whole well, a set of FOVs, or a set of custom regions of the array.

 ### Reading/writing tables